YottaDB/YDBDoc/MessageRecovery/errors.rst

 IOWRITERR
 ----------------------

-IOWRITERR, IO write by PID xxxx to block yyyy of database zzzz failed.
-PID aaaa retrying the IO.
+IOWRITERR, IO Write by pid xxxx to blk yyyy of database file zzzz failed.
+Pid aaaa retrying the IO.

 Run Time Error: This error message is sent to operator log when a queued write fails and is about to be retried.
 If an error status is available, it follows this message.